1. Once a student has

 tuition and other student expenses are due by the 10th of each

-10th.
-A $35 service charge is applied to all accounts for checks
+A service charge of $35 is applied to all accounts for checks

-students will participate in recitals, contests and extra-circular
+students are able to participate in recitals, contests and extra-circular

 activities.
 It is not possible to prepare part-time students for